 Optimization and tips

-• Style Customization:The code above only provides the HTML structure, you can enhance these navigation links with CSS styles, such as setting background, border, font size, icons, etc., to maintain consistency with the overall website style.
+- Customize the style:The above code only provides the HTML structure, you can beautify these navigation links through CSS styles, such as setting background, border, font size, icons, etc., to keep them consistent with the overall style of the website.

-• Display Location:The most common placement is at the bottom of the document content.
-Consider adding these navigation links to the sidebar or floating button as well, for easy user switching at any time.
+- Display location:The most common placement is at the bottom of the document content.
+You can also consider adding these navigations to the sidebar or floating buttons to facilitate easy switching by the user at any time.

-• Page Load:These two tags have a negligible impact on page performance during parsing because they only query the two adjacent articles, and do not cause a large amount of data to be loaded.
+- Page loading:These tags have a negligible impact on page performance during parsing, as they only query adjacent articles, causing no large data loading.

-By using flexibilityprevArchiveandnextArchiveLabel, your AnQiCMS website will provide readers with a more seamless and convenient reading experience, while enhancing the internal connection depth of the content, bringing long-term operational value to the website.
+By flexible applicationprevArchiveandnextArchiveLabel, your AnQiCMS website will provide readers with a more seamless and convenient reading experience, while also enhancing the internal connection depth of the content, bringing long-term operational value to the website.

-1. Why does my 'Previous/Next' link sometimes show 'None'?
+1. Why does my 'previous/next' link sometimes display 'none'?

-2. Can I customize the content displayed for 'Previous/Next Article'?
-For example, besides the title, can I also display the publish date?
+2. Can I customize the content displayed for 'Previous/Next' articles?
+For example, can I also display the publish date along with the title?

 Can these tags be used on non-document detail pages?

-prevArchiveandnextArchiveLabels are specifically designed for document detail pages, and their mechanism depends on the context of the "current document".If used on non-document detail pages (such as the homepage, category list page, or single page), these tags will not be able to correctly identify the 'current document', which may result in not being able to retrieve the expected previous or next content, or even cause template parsing errors.article/detail.htmlorproduct/detail.htmlUsing them in it.
+prevArchiveandnextArchiveTags are specifically designed for document detail pages, and their mechanism depends on the context of the "current document".If used on non-document detail pages (such as the homepage, category list page, or single page), these tags will not be able to correctly identify the "current document", which may result in not being able to get the expected previous or next content, or even cause template parsing errors.Therefore, please ensure that only the detail page template under the document model (such asarticle/detail.htmlorproduct/detail.htmlThey can be used here.